 (a) CCOs shall designate a role for the CAC in directing, tracking, and reviewing spending on SDOH-E, including the SHARE Initiative, and health-related services community benefit initiatives, as defined in OAR 410-141-3845.
 CCOs shall have a conflict of interest policy that applies to its CAC members and accounts for financial interests related to potential SDOH-E spending;

 (b) CCOs shall submit reports to the Authority no less than annually that describes the CAC’s role in making decisions on these issues.
-These reports shall also detail the CCO’s efforts to ensure the CAC’s composition is representative of the communities in the CCO’s service area, and in alignment with its CHP priorities.
-CCOs should consider which populations in their communities should be represented on their CAC(s).
-These reports will be posted publicly with appropriate redactions.
+(5)

-(6) CCOs shall collect and maintain data on race, ethnicity, and primary language for all members on an ongoing basis in accordance with standards established by the Authority, including REAL-D. CCOs shall track and report on any quality measure by these demographic factors.
+(5) CCOs shall collect and maintain data on race, ethnicity, and primary language for all members on an ongoing basis in accordance with standards established by the Authority, including REAL-D. CCOs shall track and report on any quality measure by these demographic factors.
 The CCOs shall make this information available by posting on the web.